magento/merchdocs/src/sales-channels/asc/product-listing-details.md

 ## Lowest Competitor Pricing

 Shows information about Amazon competitors for the same listing.
-This can be used to understand the price positioning of your competitors on Amazon.
-Information includes:
+This can be used to understand price positioning and [lowest competitor pricing]({% link sales-channels/asc/lowest-competitor-pricing.md %}).
+Information shown includes:

 - ASIN: The 10-digit Amazon product identifier.
 - Condition: Identifies the condition defined for the listing.